ota-meshi/astro-eslint-parser/README.md

 [eslint-plugin-react]: https://github.com/jsx-eslint/eslint-plugin-react/
 [react/jsx-no-target-blank]: https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/jsx-no-target-blank.md

-## Usage for Custom Rules / Plugins
+## :hammer: Usage for Custom Rules / Plugins

 - TBA
 - You can check the AST in the [Online DEMO](https://ota-meshi.github.io/astro-eslint-parser/).
 However, AST is subject to major changes in the future.